-- 2.1 The Ofsted inspection of the LSCB published in January 2014 found the LSCB to be 'good', one of the first boards in the country to receive this grading under the new inspection framework. - 2.2 The annual report and business plan of the LSCB (Appendix 1) is submitted to the Children's Services Scrutiny committee as part of the accountability arrangements for ensuring effective safeguarding and promotion of the welfare of children and young people in East Sussex.
-It outlines the work undertaken by the East Sussex LSCB in 2014/15 and outlines the business plan for 2015-18. - 2.3 The key issues addressed by the LSCB in 2014/15 are highlighted in the report's introduction together with the key achievements, future challenges and priorities for 2015/16, including:
+2.1 The Ofsted inspection of the LSCB published in January 2014 found the LSCB to be 'good', one of the first boards in the country to receive this grading under the new inspection framework.

-- Continued development of the multi-agency response to Child Sexual Exploitation (CSE) and implementation of new MACSE (multi-agency CSE) strategic structure and action plan - Increased capacity of What is Sexual Exploitation (WiSE) service to deliver individual work and increased awareness raising - Increased provision of CSE training across a range of audiences from frontline social workers to foster carers; residential staff and schools - Improved targeting and provision of early help services to ensure fewer families need social care intervention - Reduction in the numbers of children subject to child protection plans to be more in line with national reporting - Development of a multi-agency Quality Assurance dashboard - Completion of the Section 11 self-assessment demonstrating compliance by all relevant agencies, with further scrutiny of the audit by an LSCB Peer Audit Panel of 5 agencies - Increased range of training reflecting the local and national safeguarding agenda, including additional courses with domestic abuse as the focus; engaging with fathers/significant males; communicating safeguarding concerns; emotional abuse and neglect - Development of the School Designated Safeguarding Leads training with new trainers in place - Embedding the learning from case reviews - One Serious Case Review (SCR) was published in April 2014 in respect of a young child having suffered significant physical abuse.
-One further SCR was conducted in 2014/15 but published in June 2015 in respect of the death of a young baby.
-Two further SCRs are in progress and are expected to be published in 2015. - The LSCB strongly reinforces the message that safeguarding children is everyone's business, not just the job of professionals - The LSCB has 2 dedicated, skilled and effective Lay Members - 2.4 A development day was held to agree the priorities for the business plan 2015/18 which was greatly assisted by the attendance of representatives from the Children in Care Council and the Youth Cabinet.
+- 2.2 The annual report and business plan of the LSCB (Appendix 1) is submitted to the Children's Services Scrutiny committee as part of the accountability arrangements for ensuring effective safeguarding and promotion of the welfare of children and young people in East Sussex.
+It outlines the work undertaken by the East Sussex LSCB in 2015/16 and covers the first year of the 3 year business plan for 2015-18. - 2.3 The key issues addressed by the LSCB in 2015/16 are highlighted in the report's introduction together with the key achievements, future challenges and priorities for 2016/17, including: - Strong commitment to listening to the voice of the child - Continued development of the multi-agency response to Child Sexual Exploitation (CSE) and MACSE (multi-agency CSE) strategic structure and action plan with an added focus on children who are trafficked or go missing. - Continued targeting and provision of early help services to ensure fewer families need social care intervention - Continued reduction in the numbers of children needing to be protected under a child protection plan - Active public health representation on the board and sub-groups - Effective scrutiny of the multi-agency Quality Assurance dashboard and escalation reports to the board - A significant range and volume of training was delivered reflecting the local and national safeguarding agenda - Embedding the learning from case reviews - East Sussex LSCB published 2 Serious Case Reviews in 2015/16.
+The first in regard to the death of a young baby and the child's father is currently in prison having been convicted of manslaughter.
+The second in regard to the death of a 7 year old child who was shot and killed by her father, who subsequently took his own life. - The LSCB strongly reinforces the message that safeguarding children is everyone's business, not just the job of professionals - The LSCB has 3 dedicated, skilled and effective Lay Members - 2.4 A development day was held to review the priorities for the business plan 2015/18 which was greatly assisted by the input of the Children in Care Council and the Youth Cabinet.
 The new plan has five priorities; - Tackling Child Sexual Exploitation - Improving Safeguarding in Education - On-line safety - Mental health service provision to those who need it - Tackling the impact of domestic abuse on children